lucashfreitas/blog-lucasfsantos/content/posts/2021-06-11-tips-to-improve-your-website-performance.md

 * Some scripts like Google analytics/tag manager are async by nature so you don't need to use these attributes on them.
 * Move non-critical scripts to before the closing of the body and add async/defer to them.|

-To fully understand how async/defer work and what is the different between them please visit this link: <https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript>.
+To fully understand how async/defer work and what is the difference between them please visit this link: <https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript>.

 _(Huge thanks to Daniel from_ [_https://www.growingwiththeweb.com/_](https://www.growingwiththeweb.com/) _for this image)_